repoze/repoze.what/docs/source/Manual/ManagingSources.rst

-    It's `very` unlikely that you'll want to write a :term:`source adapter`, so if you get bored reading this section, it's absolutely safe for you to skip it and come back later if you need to create an adapter.
+    It's `very` unlikely that you'll want to write a :term:`source adapter`, so if you get bored reading this section, it's absolutely safe for you to skip it and come back later if you `ever` need to create an adapter.

 Both :term:`group <group adapter>` and :term:`permission <permission adapter>` :term:`adapters <source adapter>` must extend the abstract class